DeepTag/ECaT/README.md

 <div align=center><img width="820" height="358" src="https://github.com/DeepTag/ECaT/blob/main/ecat.png"/></div>

 ## Demo
 (upper) Tagging and unregistered cine sequence; (middle) tagging and fake cine sequence; (bottom) tagging and registered cine sequence.
 Our method can learn the specific image style of each frame to be registered and boost the registration performance significantly.
+Note how the fake cine images can capture the individual image style of the corresponding cines.
 <div align=center><img width="820" height="820" src="https://github.com/DeepTag/ECaT/blob/main/tfc.gif"/></div>

 ## Acknowledgments